gardener/gardener/docs/concepts/scheduler.md

 ## Current Limitation / Future Plans

 - Azure has unfortunately a geographically non-hierarchical naming pattern and does not start with the continent.
 This is the reason why we will exchange the implementation of the `MinimalRegion` strategy with a more suitable one in the future.
-- Currently, shoots can only scheduled to seeds from the same cloud provider (`spec.provider.type`), however that is not a technical limitation and might be changed in the future.